 a.
 Contract capacity provisions in existing contracts shall not be modified.

 b.
-Bilateral contract modifications with non gas fired QFs, including switching QFs, shall be, or may be equivalent to, five-year fixed-price contracts with prices for energy no greater than ___ cents /kWh (nominal $).
-California state entities or other entities may secure ____(may assure the credit worthiness and/or assume the power purchase rights and payment responsibilities …???)______ pursuant to bilateral contracts.s
+Subject to Sections 5c, 5d and 5f below, prices for energy, including energy from all switching QFs, shall be pursuant to bilateral contract modifications resulting in a five-year fixed-price contract with an energy price not to exceed [5.5] cents /kwh (nominal $).
+California state entities or other entities may secure the credit worthiness and/or assume the power purchase rights and payment responsibilities pursuant to such contracts.

+Subject to Section 5d, below, prices for QF energy, including energy from all switching QFs, may be pursuant to alternative bilateral contract modifications at levels below the level specified in Section 5b, above in consideration of alternate currencies and other factors of mutual value (such as, but not limited to: reduced energy prices in the first years of the term of the contract; elimination of FERC-mandated QF operating and efficiency standards, alternative time of use periods; raising of contractual physical energy purchase limits; consolidation of multiple projects owned/managed by the same QF owners; PG&E dispatchability; resolution/ incorporation of one-time switch true-up obligations; et. al.) relevant to specific QFs and their contracts.

+Prices for energy made pursuant to the bilateral and alternative contract modifications described in Sections 5b and 5c, above, on average shall not exceed [5.25] cents/kwh (average nominal $, on a portfolio basis).

-.
-Prices for energy provided by non-gas-fired QFs, including switching QFs, shall be in lieu of the PG&E pricing formula for energy payments to QFs as established by Section 390(b) and implemented in the D.96-12-028.
-This in lieu of energy price yields a reasonable energy price for non gas-fired QFs.
-After the five year or applicable period, energy prices for non gas-fired QFs, including switching QFs, will be set equal to the price established by Section 390(b) and implemented in D.96-12-028, or their successors.
+e.
+Prices for energy, including energy from all switching QFs, shall be in lieu of the PG&E pricing formula for energy payments to QFs as established by Section 390(b) and implemented in the D.96-12-028, for term of the bilateral or alternative bilateral contract modification.
+This in-lieu of energy price yields a reasonable energy price.
+After the five year or applicable contract term period, energy prices for non gas-fired QFs, including switching QFs, will be set equal to the price established by Section 390(b) and implemented in D.96-12-028, or their successors.

-.
-Equivalent Bilateral Contracts shall / may include consideration of alternate currencies and other factors of mutual value (such as, but not limited to . . . reduced energy prices in the first years of the term of the contract; elimination of the QF operating standards, alternative TOU periods; elimination of nameplate restrictions; consolidation of multiple projects owned/managed by the same QF owners; PG&E dispatchability; resolution/ incorporation of one-time switch true-up obligations; . . . ___ ) relevant to specific QF facilities and contracts.

-; . . . ___ ) relevant to specific QF facilities and contracts.
+f.
+QFs which have not entered into a bilateral or alternative bilateral contract modifications pursuant to this Section 5, shall receive prices for energy at the level set by the CPUC from time to time pursuant to its authority under PURPA and FERC regulations and as provided in the contract.

-.
-Unless otherwise agreed to, Current time-of-delivery and seasonal payment allocation factors shall continue to apply.
+g.
+Unless otherwise agreed to, current time-of-delivery and seasonal payment allocation factors shall continue to apply.

-.
+h.
 Energy line loss factors shall be set at 1.0.
 Capacity loss adjustment factors (CLAFs) shall remain unchanged.

-.
-Non QF gas-fired generation with non-standard energy pricing terms, such as price or heat rate floors, shall continue to be honored, provided that the contract parties shall negotiate in good faith the possibility of entering into new pricing and non-pricing terms and conditions consistent with these principles.
+i.
+Non gas-fired QF generation with non-standard energy pricing terms, such as price or heat rate floors, shall continue to be honored, provided that the contract parties shall negotiate in good faith the possibility of entering into new pricing and non-pricing terms and conditions consistent with these principles.

 The parties shall support legislative initiatives for enhancing the creditworthiness of the revised contracts.